 Yes, there is a national holiday for just about everything you can think of, and National Creamsicle Day is August 14th every year.
 Go out and enjoy either the traditional popsicle or this orange creamsicle cocktail on that day.

-Making an orange creamsicle cocktail is straightforward.
+Making an orange creamsicle alcoholic drink is straightforward.
 Combine equal parts of freshly squeezed orange juice and evaporated milk, sweetened with vanilla syrup, and add a shot of booze.
 Shake, shake, shake, and you’re done.
 But having a little background can help give you the confidence to make your own variations, so let’s get into that a little.

 Popular Dominican Drinks